 For additional information please contact Development Services at 406-552-6625.

-There are very strict requirements the City must follow in order to install a stop sign.
+There are specific requirements the City must follow in order to install a stop sign.
 Our Traffic Safety Team will study an intersection to determine the best treatment for that intersection.
 To report a traffic safety concern, please fill out and submit our Report a Traffic Safety Concern form.
-Sometimes, a better solution in residential areas is for neighborhood traffic calming, which is the installation of physical devices that force traffic to drive more slowly in residential areas.
+Sometimes, a better solution in residential neighborhoods is neighborhood traffic calming, which is the installation of physical devices that force traffic to drive more slowly in residential areas.
 For more information, visit our Neighborhood Traffic Management Program's Engage Missoula page and to see what traffic safety projects are in the works, go to www.ci.missoula.mt.us/2839/Transportation-Projects.

 There are three basic types of traffic signals: Pre-timed: The signal changes according to a predetermined schedule and does not sense the traffic at the signal.
 Semi Actuated: The main flow of traffic has the green light and changes only when the signal senses cars on the side streets.
 Fully Actuated: All phases of traffic sense cars, and the signal changes as needed.
 The controller is programmed for minimum and maximum green times.
 This type of light will stay green until either it has run its maximum time or there is a large amount of time between cars.

 Loops: This detection type involves multiple 6-foot by 6-foot wire coils (loops) installed under the road surface.
 When a vehicle drives over the loops, a vehicle detector is activated and sends a message to the traffic signal to change the signal accordingly.
 Loops are the oldest form of traffic detection and are no longer installed with new signals because they require drivers to stop in a specific area, don’t work well for motorcycles or bicycles, and are often destroyed by excavation or roadway deterioration.